gasparka/thesis/docs/pyha.rst

     Simulation results of FP sliding sum

-Notice that the hardware simulations are bounded to [-1;1] range by the saturation logic, that is why the model simulation is different at some parts (:numref:`fix_sat_wrap`).

-Note that the ``simulate`` function automatically converts real inputs to default ``Sfix`` type.
-In same manner, ``Sfix`` outputs are converted to floating point numbers.
-That way designer does not have to deal with FP number in unit-testing code.
+Simulation functions can automatically convert 'floating-point' inputs to default FP type.
+In same manner, FP outputs are converted to floating point numbers.
+That way designer does not have to deal with FP numbers in unit-testing code.
 Example is given on :numref:`fp_test`.

-.. note:: Pyha converts inputs and outputs to floating point values automatically.

 .. code-block:: python
-    :caption: Testing code
+    :caption: Test fixed-point design with floating-point numbers
     :name: fp_test

     dut = OptimalSlidingAddFix(window_len=4)
     x = np.random.uniform(-0.5, 0.5, 64)
     y = simulate(dut, x)
     # plotting code ...

 Moving average filter